Q : What do I need to know?

 It can happen.
 It’s not routine, but it can happen.
-If you have had bouts with it before, bring your favorite medicine.
-Better yet, take a tab about an hour before we leave.
+If you have had bouts with it before, bring your favorite medicine and take a tab about an hour before we leave.
 If you start to feel queasy, we can try different courses and try to smooth the ride.
 If you begin to feel really horrible, we can come back early.
 It’s important to let me know when you first start to feel badly so that we can change course, put you in a spot where you can see the horizon and try some of the other anti-seasickness tricks that we know.

 Q: Can I get a sailing lesson or two?